vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 - Weak sauce argument on why they chose to make *meson.build* Turing-incomplete.
 Do they really believe that *meson* will be around and `Python` will go away?
-- The script file already allows conditionals and loops, so the argument for not being Turing-complete seems bogus to me.

-My first impression of *meson* is that it baked into its implementation some strong opinions that most likely were truthy at some point in time, and probably served the authors of *meson* well on their job.
-At present times however, it just feels odd to embrace those opinions.
-Either that or I am far removed from the nuances of what it takes to design a meta build tool that just works for the happy paths.

 I can buy into the convention over configuration argument; but I have a difficult time adopting conventions and configurations that have a